Thomas1B/STM_BNO055/README.md

 bno055_assignI2C(&hi2c1); // Assign the I2C handle to the BNO055 library
 bno055_setup(); // Initialize the BNO055 sensor
 bno055_setOperationMode(BNO055_OPERATION_MODE_NDOF); // Set the operation mode to NDOF (fusion mode)
+// bno055_setCalibrationData(savedCalData); // read calibration set up in READNE to use this.

 HAL_Delay(2000);
 ```